estii20/perfect_pointes/README.md

 - User profile

 Ability to see past orders and delivery information, ability to edit delivery information.

 Able to click through and check individual orders.
-Purchase again button to easily navigate to the same shoe as previously purchased.

 - Privacy Policy - assures users that the site is trustworthy and can be used safely.